Patrick5225/66DaysOfData/Round_3.md

 **Day 10 of #66DaysOfData (January 10, 2022):**

 - Watched video by Guy in a Cube about creating a popup window on Power BI (https://www.youtube.com/watch?v=JZ0FwDr9SXU)

+---

+**Day 11 of #66DaysOfData (January 11, 2022):**

+- Reviewed Excel conditional formatting of bar charts to color both the maximum and minimum values

+- Practiced SQL with exercises on Order By statements on w3schools.com